 Effective Date December 3, 2025

-Specialties Affected Orthopedic Surgery, Sports Medicine, Interventional Orthopedics
+Specialties Affected Orthopedic Surgery, Sports Medicine, Orthopedic Billing Teams

 Aetna Menaflex Coverage Criteria and Medical Necessity Requirements 2025

-The Aetna Menaflex coverage policy under CPB 0786 is unambiguous.
-There are no coverage criteria to meet.
-Aetna does not recognize medical necessity for the Menaflex device — also known as the Collagen Meniscal Implant or Collagen Scaffold device — under any clinical circumstance.
+The Aetna Menaflex coverage policy under CPB 0786 is unambiguous: there are no covered indications.
+Aetna does not consider the Menaflex device — also known historically as the Collagen Meniscal Implant (CMI) or the Collagen Scaffold device — medically necessary for any patient population or clinical scenario.

 Aetna Menaflex Exclusions and Non-Covered Indications